-Get into a pike position, then come up out of that pike position back into plank position, and finally back into downward position.
+Get into a pike position, then come up out of that pike position back into a plank position, and finally back into a downward position.

 In this exercise, we are working on strengthening up the shoulders, back and core.
 We are also working on the flexibility in the hips and low-back area.

-Perform one set of 5 reps, holding the top position for 5 to 10 seconds with an intensity of feeling the shoulders and core working.
+Perform one set of 5 reps, holding the top position for 5 to 10 seconds with an intensity of feeling the shoulders and core work.